rocket-pool/rocketpool/docs/js-library/contracts.rst

 This is performed dynamically because Rocket Pool contracts can be upgraded and their ABIs and addresses may change.

 This module is used by other library modules internally, and generally does not need to be used directly.
-However, it is exposed publicly for when direct access to web3 contract instances is desired or the library wrapper methods are insufficient.
+However, it is exposed publicly for when direct access to web3 contract instances is desired, or the library wrapper methods are insufficient.

+.. _js-library-contracts-loading:

 ************************
 Loading Contracts & ABIs